juliusiglesia/jacoco-report-publisher/README.md

 # jacoco-reporter

 Add JaCoCo test results in the push and pull request events.
+Inspired by [Madrapps/jacoco-report](https://github.com/Madrapps/jacoco-report) and expanded some functionalities.

 ## Usage
 ### Inputs